Abbey Road Studios: Sale attempt

 On 17 February 2010, it was reported that EMI had put the studios up for sale because of increasing debts.
 There was reported interest by property developers in redeveloping the site into luxury flats.
 It had also been reported there was a possibility the studios could be purchased by the National Trust to preserve what was in effect a historical building.
 A Save Abbey Road Studios campaign attempted to ensure the premises remained a working studio.

 On 21 February 2010, EMI stated it planned to keep the studio and was looking for an investor to help finance a "revitalisation" project.
 Meanwhile, the British government declared Abbey Road Studios a Grade II listed building which protected it from major alteration.
 The following December, the pedestrian crossing at Abbey Road was separately Grade II listed on the National Heritage List.

 Paul McCartney, speaking to BBC Newsnight on 16 February 2010, said there had been efforts to save Abbey Road by "a few people who have been associated with the studio for a long time," although he did not name them or include himself among them.
 "I have so many memories there with the Beatles," McCartney said, "It still is a great studio.
 So it would be lovely for someone to get a thing together to save it."

 Abbey Road Institute

 In March 2015, Abbey Road Institute was founded as a school for music production and audio engineering.
-In addition to the London location, Abbey Road Institute offers education globally with schools in Amsterdam, Frankfurt, Johannesburg, Miami, Paris and Sydney.
-All of the campuses offer the same course, the Advanced Diploma in Music Production and Sound Engineering, which has been developed in collaboration with industry leaders and the team at Abbey Road Studios.
-Some campuses offer additional short courses, including Portfolio Preparation, Song Production Masterclass, Music theory Fundamentals for Producers amongst others.
+In addition to the London location, Abbey Road Institute has schools in Amsterdam, Johannesburg, Miami, Paris and Sydney.
+All of the campuses offer the Advanced Diploma in Music Production and Sound Engineering.
+Some campuses offer additional short courses.

-In April 2021, Abbey Road Institute London announced it would be expanding and moving into the currently closed Angel Recording Studios in the summer of 2021.
+In April 2021, Abbey Road Institute London expanded and moved into and reopened Angel Recording Studios in Islington, North London.
+The building now accommodates students in the Institute's dedicated teaching spaces and studio and welcomes clients to Studio One.

+In November 2025, Abbey Road Institute Mumbai opened, the first school in South Asia.
+A new campus in Los Angeles is set to open on 26 October 2026.